openzipkin/zipkin-js/README.md

 Running tests: `yarn test`

-Note that the memcached, redis and postgres integration tests requires you to have local instances running.
+- Note that the memcached, redis and postgres integration tests requires you to have local instances running.
-The Kafka integration test will start an embedded Kafka server for the test, which requires you to have Java installed on your machine.
+- The Kafka transport integration test will start an embedded Kafka server for the test, which requires you to have Java installed on your machine.
+- The KafkaJS instrumentation tests require `docker` and `docker-compose` and will start up a containerized Kafka instance to run against

 Running code style linting: `yarn lint`